-UW-Eau Claire requires students to take a minimum of 12 credits.
-USAC allows students to take a maximum of five courses or 18 credits.
-As result, you can expect to take between 12-18 credits during your semester in Ghana.
+UW-Eau Claire and USAC requires students to take a minimum of 12 credits and a maximum of 18 credits.
+Most students take between 12-15 credits.
 Dropping below full-time status (12 credits) may result in loss of financial aid and/or insurance coverage and must be approved in advance by the CIE.